 Since its inception, it has hosted several international conferences and workshops, established an extensive seminar series, formed collaborative intra- and inter-university relationships and worked with local communities on public engagement events.
 It has successfully fundraised for two JRFs, three graduate scholarships, and three externally funded research projects.

-GLGW will culminate in 2019 with a three-day international academic conference, ‘A World Transformed: The First World War and its Legacy’, and an Oxfordshire public engagement exhibition, ‘Oxford: The War and the World’.
+GLGW culminated in 2019 with a three-day international academic conference, ‘A World Transformed: The First World War and its Legacy’, and an Oxfordshire public engagement exhibition, ‘Oxford: The War and the World’.
 An online exhibition and public engagement events are also planned.
-Together these events will highlight the continuing legacy and consequences of the First World War for contemporary society.
+Together these events highlighted the continuing legacy and consequences of the First World War for contemporary society.

 For further information, please visit the website (http://greatwar.history.ox.ac.uk/).